thecredibleway/thecredibleway-com/docs/faq/questions/why-are-there-so-many-types-of-chruches.md

 But they also remind us that no denomination, system or tradition can fully capture the glory of God's Church.
 The Church is not a building or a label; it's the redeemed people of God, united by faith in Christ.

-If you're looking for answers, know this - *you don't need a denomination to be saved*. **You need a Savior**.
+If you're looking for answers, know this - *you don't need a denomination to be saved*. **You need a Saviour**.
 We were all sinners - broken, lost and separated from God ([Rom 3:23](https://www.biblegateway.com/passage/?search=Rom%203%3A23&version=NKJV)).
 No religious system can fix that.
 Only Jesus can.
 He came to live the life we couldn't live, die the death we deserved and rise again so we could be reconciled to God.
 Salvation is not found in rituals or rules - it's found in a person - Jesus Christ.